max-mapper/elementary-electron/problems/hello_world/problem.md

 Let's set up a simple electron application.

+First, create a new empty folder and do the rest of these steps inside that new folder.

-Create a file called `index.html` in this directory with the following contents:
+Create a file called `index.html` in your folder with the following contents:

 ```
 <!DOCTYPE html>